 The surety is liable to reimburse Kevin for the rental loss if the lender fails to pay for the damages.
 Kevin can also sue the surety.

 George is living a lifestyle he could not afford.
 His reckless lifestyle sunk him to indebtedness and thus is rendered incapable of paying up his debt.

 One of his creditors sued him in court and petitioned to attach George’s house to cover his massive debt.
 The creditor has found that George is trying to sell the house to cover some of his debts and use some of the money to start a new life somewhere.

 After satisfying the court about George’s intention to dispose of the property and leave the area within its jurisdiction, it granted the creditors request of a writ of attachment.
 The writ effectively ordered the seizure of the house until the final judgment is rendered.

 Attachments May Also Serve As Temporary Restraining Order

 A court may order a prejudgment writ of attachment after the plaintiff has satisfactorily presented proof of fraud or the defendant is planning to dispose or hide the asset.
 In essence, a prejudgment writ of attachment also functions in the same way as a temporary restraining order (TRO) because it preserves the status quo pending the court’s final decision on the lawsuit.
 It guarantees that the seized property is kept to its current pending final resolution of the lawsuit.

 But a prejudgment writ of attachment provides financial recovery for the plaintiff.
-The TRO does not have such guarantee.
+The TRO does not have such a guarantee.
 However, a prejudgment writ of attachment could be costly.
 A judge may set the amount of surety bond for a prejudgment writ of attachment up to two times the amount of the damages sought.